devture/matrix-corporal/docs/policy.md

 - `managedCommunityIds` - a list of community identifiers (like `+community:server`) that `matrix-corporal` is allowed to manage for `users`.
 Any community that is not listed here will be left untouched.

 - `managedRoomIds` - a list of room identifiers (like `!room:server`) that `matrix-corporal` is allowed to manage for `users`.
 Any room that is not listed here will be left untouched.

+- `hooks` - a list of hooks and their configuration.
+This is a new feature, which hasn't been documented yet.
+The details around it may also change in the near future.

 - `users` - a list of users and their configuration (see [user policy fields](#user-policy-fields) below).
 Any server user that is not listed here will be left untouched.